nicholasgillespie/body-mass/docs/project/progress_log.md

 - Prepare the switch for the imperial measurement system, which will require additional input boxes.
 Plan to use a JavaScript-based toggle system to switch between measurement systems.
 - In production, the input elements are not getting styled as expected.
 Need to investigate and resolve this issue.

+## 2024-05-25 - Morning

+### Header Development

+- Started working on the pending TODO tasks from the previous day.
+- Added the additional input boxes for the imperial measurement system.
+- Currently implementing the JavaScript-based toggle system to switch between the metric and imperial measurement systems.

+#### TODO

+- Complete the implementation of the JavaScript-based toggle system for the measurement systems.
+- Test the toggle system to ensure it works as expected.
+- Continue with the development of the calculator BMI results.

 ---

 ## [Date] - [Session]